elbruno/ntn-podcast-creator/AUDIO_DENOISING_IMPLEMENTATION.md

 3. Before/after audio comparison in UI
 4. Batch processing of multiple files
 5. Custom model selection for specialized use cases
+6. **NEW**: Configurable chunk sizes for different file types
+7. **NEW**: Parallel chunk processing for faster large file handling
+8. **NEW**: Progressive chunk processing with real-time progress indicators

 ## Conclusion

 The audio denoising feature has been successfully implemented with:
 - ML-based noise removal enabled by default
+- **NEW**: Support for files of any size through intelligent chunking
+- **NEW**: Automatic large file detection and processing (>10MB)
+- **NEW**: Robust error handling and cleanup
 - Download option for cleaned audio
 - Seamless integration with existing features
 - Comprehensive testing and documentation
 - No security vulnerabilities
 - Graceful handling of edge cases
+- **NEW**: Memory-efficient processing for large audio files

-All requirements from the problem statement have been met.
+All requirements from the problem statement have been met, including the critical enhancement for processing large audio files through automated chunking.